-From the southern end of the parking area, follow the access trail (which starts just north of a kiosk and immediately passes a memorial plaque for Stephen Klein, Jr. In 150 feet, you’ll reach a junction where a branch of the Blue Trail goes off to the right.
-Continue ahead on the Blue Trail, which soon crosses Stony Brook on a wooden footbridge.
+From the southern end of the parking area, follow the Blue Trail, which starts just north of a kiosk and immediately passes a memorial plaque for Stephen Klein, Jr. In 150 feet, you’ll reach a junction where a branch of the Blue Trail goes off to the right.
+Continue ahead on the Blue Trail, which crosses Stony Brook on a wooden footbridge.
 Just beyond, you’ll reach a fork, where the loop of the Blue Trail begins.
 Bear right at the fork and follow the eastern leg of the Blue Trail, which crosses under power lines and heads north along a nearly constant contour, with huge boulders above on the left and a camp recreation area (with a grassy ballfield, a picnic area and a small pond) below on the right.

 At the top of the climb, the Orange Trail reaches a viewpoint to the east from a rock ledge, marked by a lone cedar tree.
-The trail now bears left and, 100 feet beyond, ends at a junction (marked by a cairn) where the Green Trail begins on the right.
+The trail now bears left and, 100 feet beyond, reaches a junction (marked by a cairn) where the Green Trail begins on the right.
 Turn left to continue on the Orange Trail, which runs along the ridge of Pyramid Mountain, passing through dense stands of mountain laurel.
-Soon, the Red-on-White Trail begins to the right, but you should continue straight ahead, now following the Blue Dot Trail (black dot on blue)
+At the next junction, the Orange Trail turns right, but you should continue straight ahead, now following the Blue Dot Trail (black dot on blue)

 In about half a mile, you’ll reach Tripod Rock – a huge boulder, perched on three smaller stones.
 Geologists explain that this boulder was deposited here by glacial action, although some believe that it may be a Native American calendar site.
 This unusual feature helped galvanize public support to preserve the mountain when it was threatened by development.
 This is a good place to take a break.

-Turn right onto the Blue Trail.
-In a short distance, you’ll come to a Y-intersection.
-Turn right, leaving the Blue Trail, and follow the Yellow Trail, which soon begins a steady descent.
-After a short level stretch, the Yellow Trail reaches a junction with the joint Blue and White Trails.
-Turn left, now following yellow, blue and white blazes, and cross Bear House Brook on a wooden bridge.
+Soon, the Yellow Dot Trail (black dot on yellow) begins on the right.
+Turn right, leaving the Blue Dot Trail, and follow the Yellow Dot Trail, which soon begins a steady descent.
+After a short level stretch, the Yellow Dot Trail bears left and crosses Bear House Brook on a wooden bridge.